centria/design-and-documentation/docs/exercises.md

 ### Exercise 3

 * If you were to do the Software Tools Final Project again:
+  * Knowing the basics of design process and concepts, how could you use these while creating the project?
   * Being now aware of the different kinds of design patterns and architecture styles, would you do something differently?
     * Why/why not?

-Few sentences is quite enough, but you can write longer if you wish.
+Few sentences of each is quite enough, but you can write longer if you wish.

+### Exercise 4

+We have now gone through the *very basics* of documentation and design, but have one more lesson to go.

+* Is there something you would like us to handle on the last lesson?
+* Do you feel like something's missing?
+* Would you like to recap a certain topic more thoroughly?

+NOTICE!
+This particular exercise is voluntary, but I do appreciate if you answer, so we'll have topics for the last lesson!

+DISCLAIMER: There's no promise of handling every request, but let's try and satisfy as many as possible.